Cryptoanalysis & Decypher of Vigenere code

 To develop a valid cryptoanalysis we must first create an example:

-we must choose a text, a key, and we must encrypt this text:
+we must choose a text, a key, and we must encrypt

 For example the text to encypher will be :